carlosolarte/L-framework/docs/tutorial.md

 The parameter `goal` defines the sequent to be proved: for any formula `F`, we are interested in showing that `F |-- F` is provable.
 Here, the meta-representation of this sequent must be used.
 This result depends on the admissibility of weakening.

 The analysis is executed as follows:

 ```
-$> maude g3i
+$> maude -allow-files
+Maude> load LJ .
 Maude> load prop-ID .
 Maude> erew prove-it .
 Identity expansion